 A Few More Things…

 Most antique malls do not buy items.
 As mentioned, antique malls are made up of dealers who find and buy items and then bring them in to sell them.
-Often the store itself does not participate in the buying of inventory.
-There are some exceptions, the mall my dad vends at is one of those.
-The owner of the mall also sells and is the cashier, so she is there every day, and therefore able to buy items that people bring in.
+Often the mall itself does not participate in the buying of inventory.
+There are some exceptions; Retro Rejuvenation in Coburg, the mall my dad vends at, is one of those.
+Lindsey is the owner of the mall, sells her own finds, and is the cashier, so she is there every day, and therefore able to buy items that people bring in.

 There are antique shops.
 Sometimes a person has enough to fill an entire shop/store of their own.
 Often shops are smaller than a mall, and all of the items belong to the owner, or may be consignment.
 If a store doesn’t look like it is separated into different spaces, and/or if all of the price tags are the same, then you’ve probably walked into an antique store.
 If you don’t know, always ask!